 Why be Moral?
 Plato’s ‘Ring of Gyges’ Thought Experiment

-Author: Spencer Case Categories: Ethics, Social and Political Philosophy, Historical Philosophy Word count: 995 What if you could steal, cheat, and violate any other moral norm without fear of punishment?
+What if you could steal, cheat, and violate any other moral norm without fear of punishment?
 Would you still have reason to do what’s right?
-The ancient Greek philosopher Plato (427—347 B.C.E.) considered this question in his dialogue, the Republic, which … Continue reading Why be Moral?
-Plato’s ‘Ring of Gyges’ Thought Experiment
+The ancient Greek philosopher Plato (427—347 B.C.E.) considered this question in his dialogue, the Republic, which offers a blueprint for an ideal society.
+Plato thinks that you should do what’s right, even in these circumstances.
+This essay explains one of the strongest objections to his position.

 Indoctrination: What is it to Indoctrinate Someone?